-- General support expenditures were less than budget due to repair, maintenance and fuel expenses being less than anticipated. - Transportation expenditures were less than budget due to fuel costs not going as high as anticipated and the restructuring of the bus routes.
+- General support expenditures were less than budget due to repair, maintenance and fuel expenses being less than anticipated. - Transportation expenditures were less than budget due to fuel costs being less than usual because of the pandemic.

 Results vs. Budget (In Thousands of Dollars)